This Research Guide will help you find information in books, library databases, websites, and primary sources.

 Reference books are on the 1st floor.
 These include specialized encyclopedias and historical atlases.
 Reference books are often good starting points for research.
 Here are some examples:

-You can get help with your research by chatting online with a librarian (available 24/7), by emailing us (scc.reference@ccs.spokane.edu), or by calling the SCC Library Reference Desk at (509) 533-8821 during our normal business hours.
+You can get help with your research by chatting online with a librarian (available 24/7), by emailing us (scc.reference@scc.spokane.edu), or by calling the SCC Library Reference Desk at (509) 533-8821 during our library open hours.

 Citation Guides

 Library databases contain reliable information that is generally not available elsewhere on the Web.
 For this class the following databases will be particularly useful.
 They can be found in the library databases section of the SCC Library homepage.
-Access from off-campus will require entering your student ID number.
+Access from off-campus will requires your Bigfoot login.

 "Primary sources are the evidence of history, original records or objects created by participants or observers at the time historical events occurred or even well after events, as in memoirs and oral histories.
 Primary sources may include but are not limited to: letters, manuscripts, diaries, journals, newspapers, maps, speeches, interviews, documents produced by government agencies, photographs, audio or video recordings, born-digital items (e.g. emails), research data, and objects or artifacts (such as works of art or ancient roads, buildings, tools, and weapons).
 These sources serve as the raw materials historians use to interpret and analyze the past."